heritai/adoptima-marketing-dashboard/README.md

 ## 🎯 How to Use

-AdOptima offers an intuitive interface designed for exploring insights and optimizing marketing campaigns:
+AdOptima features an intuitive interface designed for exploring insights and optimizing marketing campaigns:

 ### 1. Global Insights
 -   Explore overall marketing performance, identify key trends, and monitor crucial KPIs.